rajevv/OvA-L2D/README.md

 ## Acknowledgements
+As with everything else, the code in this repo is built upon the excellent works of other researchers.
 We greatly acknowledge Hussein Mozannar and David Sontag.
-The code in this repo is adapted from their work on Consistent Estimators for Learning to Defer (https://github.com/clinicalml/learn-to-defer).
+Their code for the paper Consistent Estimators for Learning to Defer (https://github.com/clinicalml/learn-to-defer) formed the basis of this repository.
+Additionally, we use code from Nastaran Okati et al. (https://github.com/Networks-Learning/differentiable-learning-under-triage) and Matthijs Hollemans (https://github.com/hollance/reliability-diagrams).